hamishau/vagrant.wordpress/README.md

 # Introduction
 This is a guide to setup a new installation of WordPress + WP-CLI, running in an Ubuntu 24.04 Vagrant Box.
+The base box is `bento/ubuntu-24.04`.
 Install Vagrant and Virtualbox before proceeding.

 ## Clone Repository